scoobybejesus/cryptools/examples/examples.md

 ##### Again, the program runs, and you should have reports in the location you provided.

-We bypassed the wizard because:
+We were able to bypass the wizard because:

 1. The required parameters were passed in.
 2. Default values were used for parameters not passed in.